Skip to main content

 If you live in Scotland, there are two groups:

-• You or you partner were named on the domestic electricity bill on 13 August 2023.
+• You or your partner must be named on the electric account.

 What do I do if I don't get a letter?